Sawing Off the Limb

 Almost all of the world's rivers have been altered, and about 25 percent of global river flows no longer reach the ocean due to these river-flow diversions.
 These dramatic reductions of global freshwater supplies affect not only the biodiversity of river systems, but also the food sources, health, and security of local communities, climate regulation, and carbon sequestration.
 Tipping points may be reached that result in the collapse of regional hydrologic cycles.

 Human activities now convert more nitrogen from the atmosphere into reactive forms — mostly to enhance food production via fertilizers — than all of the Earth’s terrestrial processes combined.
 The majority of it ends up in waterways and coastal zones.
 The sudden unintended introduction of very high levels of nutrients into formerly lower nutrient systems, eutrophication, like human agricultural runoffs of nitrogen and phosphorus, have caused abrupt shifts in lakes and marine ecosystems where the species of primary producers adapted to the lower nutrient conditions are outcompeted by faster growing species adapted to the anomalous high-nutrient conditions.
-The suddenness of the shift only affects the primary producers, resulting in a disorganized and out-of-balance collection of species with much internal disruption — like plankton blooms and mass fish die-offs.
+The suddenness of the shift only affects the primary producers, resulting in a disorganized and out-of-balance collection of species, which in turn trigger plankton blooms and mass fish die-offs.

-Toxic chemicals represent a form of unnatural, human-made pollution that no existing natural systems have experienced before and that no existing natural systems can benefit from in a positive way.
-Out of some 80,000 chemicals in commerce, 1,000 are known to be neurotoxic in experiments.
+Toxic chemicals are a form of unnatural, human-made pollution that no existing natural systems have experienced before and that no existing natural systems can benefit from in a positive way.
+Out of some 80,000 chemicals in commerce, 1,000 are known to be neurotoxic.
 Different chemicals have different pathways through Earth’s biosphere.
 Some, such as mercury or DDT, can undergo long-range transport via ocean or atmospheric dynamics.
 Chronic, low-dose exposure may lead to subtle non-lethal effects that hinder development, disrupt endocrine systems, impede reproduction, or cause mutagenesis.
 These are usually most visible in top predators and human populations.
-It is difficult to find a sample of ocean water anywhere with no sign of some chemical pollution as polychlorinated-biphenyls (PCBs), other persistent toxic chemicals such as DDT, and heavy metal compounds continue to accumulate throughout the world's widely dispersed marine ecosystems.
+In fact, toxic chemicals are so pervasive in the natural world that it is difficult to find a sample of ocean water anywhere with no sign of some chemical pollution as polychlorinated-biphenyls (PCBs), other persistent toxic chemicals such as DDT, and heavy metal compounds continue to accumulate throughout the world's widely dispersed marine ecosystems.

-Tragically, our ‘management’ of natural habitats has been based too much on destructive exploitation of land, forest, and water resources with unsustainable levels of harvesting and cultivation and careless handling and disposal of toxic chemicals.
-Our efforts to protect Earth's ecosystems have been sadly lacking in scientific data and in a deep understanding of the complexity and dynamic characteristics of ecological interrelationships.
+Tragically, our woeful management of natural habitats has allowed for the destructive exploitation of land, forest, and water resources for too long with unsustainable levels of harvesting and cultivation.
+And too little attention has been given to the proper handling and disposal of toxic chemicals.
+Our efforts to protect Earth's ecosystems have been sadly lacking in scientific rigor and in a deep understanding of, or concern for, complex and dynamic ecological interrelationships.

 From an ecological systems perspective, grossly disrupting global ecological balances, as we have been doing, is akin to slowly sawing off the limb on which humanity itself perches.